-Posted October 5, 2012 By: Jimmy McGee
+Posted October 5, 2012 at 11:00 am by Jimmy McGee

 This has been another great week at the XDA Portal.
 XDA Developer TV Producer Jordan covers all the news you need to know to keep up to date on mobile phone developments.
 Jordan mentions Gidder, the Git server for Android.
 Jordan mentions the mobile FTP server.
 Jordan mentions XDA Developer TV videos for this week including: XDA Developer TV Producer Erica’s discussion of mobile device screen technology and XDA Developer TV Producer TK’s review of AnyTAG NFC Launcher.

-Posted October 4, 2012 By: jerdog
+Posted October 4, 2012 at 05:30 pm by jerdog

 Just a few days ago we told you about Open webOS being ported to the Galaxy Nexus.
 Now, the WebOS Ports team has released the source code.
 They have been extremely kind to the open source community, and have provided everything you need in order to build the port for the Galaxy Nexus.